RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/dl/lab03.md

 Now create a new file `mnist_deploy.py` and start editing.

-We first import sys, numpy and caffe.
-Blobs in Caffe are in numpy format:
+We first import sys, os, numpy, time and caffe.
+Blobs in Caffe are represented in numpy format:

 ```
 import sys
+import os
 import numpy as np
 import caffe
+import time
 ```

 Declare the paths to the deploy model file we've just created and the pre-trained weights from Lab 2: